-The kinds of personal information that Sport Australia collects and holds
+The kinds of personal information that the ASC collects and holds

-In undertaking its activities Sport Australia collects personal information.
-The personal information that Sport Australia holds will depend on the nature of the activity or service.
+In undertaking its activities the ASC collects personal information.
+The personal information that the ASC holds will depend on the nature of the activity or service.
 It may include (but is not limited to) a person’s name, contact details, date of birth, occupation, family background and financial records.

 The Privacy Act places restrictions on collecting sensitive personal information about persons.
-Sport Australia may collect sensitive information when:
+The ASC may collect sensitive information when:

 - providing health services to persons (for example to an athlete)